mayanksahu17/v0-ecommerce-clothing-store/ADMIN_GUIDE.md

 # Admin Portal Guide

 ## Overview
 The admin portal allows you to manage products in your ecommerce store.
-You can view all products, add new ones, upload images to AWS S3, and delete products.
+You can view all products, add new ones, upload images to AWS S3, edit existing listings, manage multi-image galleries, and delete products.

 ## Accessing the Admin Portal
 Navigate to `/admin` in your browser (e.g., `http://localhost:3000/admin`)